-Though we might all be guilty of not reading Terms and Conditions in its entirety, it’s still important to understand exactly what you’re agreeing to by signing any dotted lines.
+Though we might all be guilty of not reading Terms and Conditions in their entirety, it’s still important to understand exactly what you’re agreeing to by signing any dotted lines.
 One common form that employees may encounter is a non-compete agreement, and it’s crucial to know all the strings that are attached.

 San Antonio small business attorney Dan Burke prides himself on explaining his law strategies to his clients in a straightforward, professional way that keeps them at the center of the whole process.

 A non-compete agreement (also known as a ‘non-compete clause’ or a ‘covenant not to compete’) is a legally binding contract in which an employee agrees to abstain from going to work for a competitor after the end of employment with their current company.
-If you work for Coca Cola now but leave the company, you can’t immediately go work for Pepsi.
+If you work for Coca-Cola now but leave the company, you can’t immediately go work for Pepsi.

 When is a Non-Compete Agreement Presented?

 If you’ve ever started the process of being hired at a new job, the HR department will almost always have you sign what’s known as a non-disclosure agreement (NDA).
 Companies have all onboarding employees sign this contract to ensure that the employee agrees to their legal duty to uphold the privacy of company ideas and information.